Easy Vegetarian Shawarma with Lentils

 Cilantro tahini dressing on top of salad filled with vegetarian shawarma.

-• Prep ahead: Make lentils in advance or you can buy precooked lentils in the grocery store.
-They are available in the refrigerated produce section or canned in the canned good aisle by the beans.
-You can also use cooked chickpeas or white beans in place of the lentils if needed.
+• Prep ahead – Make lentils ahead of time, or buy precooked lentils from the refrigerated produce section or canned in the beans aisle.
+You can also swap lentils with cooked chickpeas or white beans.

 Lentil and rice vegan shawarma in cast iron skillet with wooden spatula.